MukilanKarthikeyan/WSS-Template/readme.md

 I went through many itterations of my code an restarted on a new approach three times.
 #### Approach One and Two

 At first I tried to create multiple helper functions to manipulate the information and create it modular.
-So
+The code below takes in a radius list, frequency list, and the number of circles needes, and then creates the nested list that is used for the moving objects in the graphics.
+The function is then called multiple times (I at that time had not optimimized by code to run quickly) and used them to create list of Graphics Primitieves.
+This one of the more developed versions of this method where the urser physically inputs the amplitude and radii of the waves used to generate the desirded funtion.
+In earilier versions I had an issue with getting animate to work; when I was not using slots in order to input lists and other information.
+I later found out that the function "Animate" had a "HoldAll" attribute which meant that it would not evaluate anything that is inputed directly in the Animate.
+Therefore, I had to adapt my code to evaluate outside the Animate and then be inserted into the Animate function via Slot Machines.

 	ClearAll[fourierSeriesGraphicsV3]
 	fourierSeriesCoordinates[numberCircles_,radiusList_List,frequencyList_List]:=